Clash of Champions (2020): Background

-Clash of Champions was a professional wrestling event first produced by WWE in 2016, generally held in September.
-The theme of the event was that every active championship available to each brand division featured at the event were defended.
+Clash of Champions was a professional wrestling pay-per-view (PPV) and livestreaming event first produced by WWE in 2016, and was held every year except in 2018.
+The theme of the event was that all active championships available to each brand division featured at the event were defended.
 The fourth Clash of Champions featured the Raw and SmackDown brands and their respective titles at the time.
 These included the four championships on Raw—the WWE Championship, the Raw Women's Championship, the United States Championship, and the Raw Tag Team Championship—the four championships on SmackDown—the Universal Championship, the SmackDown Women's Championship, the Intercontinental Championship, and the SmackDown Tag Team Championship—and the non-exclusive 24/7 Championship.
+The event aired on PPV worldwide and was available to livestream on the WWE Network.

-The WWE Women's Tag Team Championship was also originally scheduled to be defended but the match was canceled just prior to the event as the defending champions were not medically cleared to compete.
-The 2019 event had also featured the 205 Live brand and its Cruiserweight Championship, but that brand and title were merged under the NXT umbrella in late 2019.
-The event aired on pay-per-view (PPV) worldwide and was available to livestream on the WWE Network.
+Only one of WWE's 10 active main roster championships at the time was not defended, which was the WWE Women's Tag Team Championship.
+The title was originally scheduled to be defended, but the match was canceled just prior to the event as the defending champions were not medically cleared to compete.
+The 2019 event had also featured the 205 Live brand and its Cruiserweight Championship, but that brand and title were merged under NXT in late 2019.

 Impact of the COVID-19 pandemic

-As a result of the COVID-19 pandemic that began affecting the industry in mid-March, WWE had to present the majority of its programming from a behind closed doors set.
-Initially, Raw and SmackDown's television shows and PPVs were done at the WWE Performance Center in Orlando, Florida.
+Clash of Champions was originally scheduled to be held at the Prudential Center in Newark, New Jersey on September 20, 2020, but due to the COVID-19 pandemic that began taking effect in mid-March, New Jersey Governor Phil Murphy banned all large public gatherings and live public events of more than 50 people from March 16 onward.
+As a result of the pandemic, WWE had to present the majority of its programming from a behind closed doors set.
+Initially, Raw and SmackDown's shows were done at the WWE Performance Center in Orlando, Florida.
 A limited number of Performance Center trainees and friends and family members of the wrestlers were later utilized to serve as the live audience.
-Clash of Champions was originally scheduled to be held at the Prudential Center in Newark, New Jersey on September 20, 2020, but due to the pandemic, New Jersey Governor Phil Murphy banned all large public gatherings and live public events of more than 50 people from March 16 onward.

-In late August, WWE's programs for Raw and SmackDown were moved to a bio-secure bubble called the WWE ThunderDome, hosted at Orlando's Amway Center.
+In late August, WWE's programs for Raw and SmackDown were moved to a bio-secure bubble called the WWE ThunderDome, which at the time was hosted at Orlando's Amway Center.
 The select live audience was no longer utilized as the bubble allowed fans to attend the events virtually for free and be seen on the nearly 1,000 LED boards within the arena.
 Additionally, the ThunderDome utilized various special effects to further enhance wrestlers' entrances, and arena audio was mixed with that of the chants from the virtual fans.
 With the change in location to the ThunderDome at the Amway Center, Clash of Champions was pushed back to September 27.